google/jsonnet/README.md

 For an introduction to Jsonnet and documentation, [visit our website](https://jsonnet.org).

-This respositiory contains the original implementation.
+This repository contains the original implementation.
 You can also try [go-jsonnet](https://github.com/google/go-jsonnet), a newer implementation which in some cases is orders of magnitude faster.

 Visit our [discussion forum](https://groups.google.com/g/jsonnet).